ilfrich/python-basic-utils/README.md

             self.wait(exec_duration=round(time() - start_ts))  # include the execution duration
 ```

+**Optional constructor parameters**

-You can also pass a custom logger as `custom_logger` argument to the constructor.
+- You can also pass a custom logger as `custom_logger` argument to the constructor.
 By default it will use the
  `pbu.Logger` and log major events such as start/stop/restart and errors.
+- Passing a `ping_interval` parameter allows you to check for overdue jobs more often than the wait time.
+For example
+ you could have a `wait_time` of 1800s (30 min) and a `ping_interval` of 60s, which allows you to not miss out on an
+ execution if your machine running the monitor should sleep (e.g. on a laptop when you put it on standby, the sleep
+ timer stops).
+By default this is `60` seconds (or the `wait_time`, if the `wait_time` is lower than 60s)

 **Manage and run monitor**